vmware-archive/terraform-provider-vmc/README.md

 terraform init
 ```

-## Connect to VMC and create a testing sddc
+## Connect to VMC and create a SDDC

 Update following fields in the [main.tf](main.tf) with your infrastructure settings